The percentage of headteachers who believe Teaching Assistants add value to their school

 The percentage of parents with autistic children who want more Teaching Assistants in UK schools

 National Teaching Assistants' Day was created by Teaching Personnel to recognise the valuable contribution Teaching Assistants make to the education and support of school children across the UK.
-On National Teaching Assistants' Day we want schools across the UK to join in the celebrations making the 2017 event bigger and better than ever!
+On National Teaching Assistants' Day we want schools across the UK to join in acknowledging the Teaching Assistant Lockdown heroes of 2020.

 "The impact teaching assistants can make in relation to improving progress in reading, writing and maths for pupils with special educational needs and disabilities is profound."